nasirlukman/nasirlukman.github.io/_posts/2021-08-01-Earthquake-Playthrough-01.md

 df['X_WM'], df['Y_WM'] = transformer.transform(df['longitude'].values, df['latitude'].values)
 ```

 now to make our cross-section in this case we want to use 'Y_WM' as our X-axis in the plot, and 'depth' as our Y-axis.
-Remember that depth in our database is still in a positive kilometer so we need to transform it to a negative meter value at our plot by multiplying it with -1000.
+Remember that depth in our database is still in a positive kilometer so we need to transform it to a negative meter value at our plot by multiplying it by -1000.

 ```python